 The SHAKEN specification provides guidance to originating SPs on how they can satisfy the TN-legitimacy condition in order to provide full attestation for call scenarios where the originating provider is not the TN provider.
 For example, the originating SP could establish the legitimacy of the calling TN as part of the service level agreement with the customer, or it could obtain the necessary TN assignment information from the TN provider using some “out-of-band” mechanism.
 However, these mechanisms often have shortcomings.
 The service level agreement approach may be unworkable in practice due to a low level of trust between originating provider and customer.
 Or the originating provider may have no relationship with or knowledge of the TN provider.
 And finally, the ad-hoc and non-automated nature of these mechanisms incurs a large administrative overhead for the participating parties (e.g., the overhead required to establish relationships between otherwise unrelated providers), and could make full attestation non-viable in the majority of enterprise scenarios.

-The delegate cross-certification mechanism defined in this specification addresses these shortcomings by providing an automated, protocol-based mechanism that enables an originating customer to provide cryptographic proof that the customer is authorized to use the calling TN.
-And finally, delegate cross-certificates allows us to extend the SHAKEN framework effective mechanism for authorities to traceback bad actors to the authorized service provider that provided their delegated certificate.
+The delegate mechanism defined in this specification addresses these shortcomings by providing an automated, protocol-based mechanism that enables a telephone number provider customer the ability to directly sign calls using a set of credentials that are specific to the telephone number resources that customer is responsible for in the form of delegate certificates.

-Editor’s Note: for the scenarios where there is not a pre-existing relationship between the carrier that provides the TN and the originating carrier, local policy in the originating carrier’s network may dictate partial vs. full attestation.
-Further discussion and contributions to follow.

 Normative References